LadyNaggaga/IgniteDemo/CreateBinder.md

 * **Dockerfile** to create the binder image
 * **Nuget.Config** file to provide package source to use in notebooks

-You can use the Dockerfile and Nuget.Config files from teh folder `Binder Dependecies` to get started.
+You can use the Dockerfile and Nuget.Config files from the folder `Binder Dependecies` to get started.

 ## Steps